 Our Current Problem

-According to the EPA, in the US, approximately 21 billion tons of clothing and other textiles entered the landfills in 2015.
+According to the EPA, in the US, approximately 17 million tons of clothing and other textiles entered the landfills in 2017.
 Textiles left rotting release methane gas and CO2 into the atmosphere, further accelerating the effects of climate change.
 Fashion trends and poorly made products are to blame for our need to consume.

 Most clothing can be clean or fixed as non-repairable items can be upcycled into new products, and recycling should only be the last option.